thomashartm/burp-aem-scanner/README.md

 If you have suggestions and ideas for improvement feel free to contact me or just raise a pull request.
 I'm happy to discuss it.

 # Credits
-It is based on Adobe's AEM/Dispatcher security checklist and implements the checks discovered and highlighted by Mikhail Egorov <0ang3el@gmail.com> https://github.com/0ang3el/aem-hacker/blob/master/aem_hacker.py
+It is based on Adobe's AEM/Dispatcher security checklist and implements many of the checks discovered and highlighted by Mikhail Egorov <0ang3el@gmail.com> https://github.com/0ang3el/aem-hacker/blob/master/aem_hacker.py